cllopes/reactathon/material/2_react/1_start/readme.md

 To start learning about Components jump to the [Component Section](../3_components/readme.md)

-But an easier way to visualize what ReactDOM.render is doing to replace the component with a simple &lt;h1&gt; tag
+An slightly easier way to visualize what `ReactDOM.render` is doing to replace the component with a simple &lt;h1&gt; tag:

 ```javascript 1.8
 ReactDOM.render(